ros-industrial/industrial_training/gh_pages/_source/session9/Cameras-and-Calibration.md

     ![intrinsic_cal](images/intrinsic_calibration.png)

     Once the calibration is done, you should see a printout of the calibration parameters.
-Furthermore, the application is now applying the calibration to undistort the incoming images in the pop-up window.
+Furthermore, the application is now applying the calibration to undistort (rectify) the incoming images in the pop-up window.
 You may be able to notice that the straight edges of the checkerboard are now straighter.

     To record these parameters down, click save.